wessenstam/secretserver/module1/module1.rst

       The warning next to the HTTPS is due to a self-signed certificate and can be ignored in this lab environment.
 In real life installations, you want to make sure you have an official certificate

 #.
 On the next screen we need to configure the database connection.
 As the SQL server is installed on the same machine, in the Server name or IP field enter: **SSPM\\SQLEXPRESS** in the database name field, enter: **secretsserver**
 #.
 On the same screen we now need to configure the authentication option that will be used to connect to the database.
-Although we can use SQL authentication or Windows authentication here, Thycotic recommend using Windows authentication.
+Although we can use SQL authentication or Windows authentication here, Delinea recommend using Windows authentication.
 Select the **Windows Authentication using service account** radio button and click **Next**

    .. figure:: images/lab-ss-006.png